openvpi/DiffSinger/docs/ConfigurationSchemas.md

 ### use_speed_embed

-Whether to use embedding information when data is augmented by time stretching.
+Whether to embed speed values introduced by random time stretching augmentation.

 #### used by